OUS-Server/computer_virous-about_keys/readme.txt

 Note: You need to add your own extension name - exe, and be careful, just like virtual machine+disconnection The seventh file: Panda Burns Incense (original version)+source code and analysis.
 See the file name for the decompression password
 Note: Windows NT core is required, Windows Vista is supported at most, Windows XP is recommended, disconnection+virtual machine
+English version description: The author is a Chinese junior high school student who uses translation software.
+There may be some mistakes.
+Please forgive me, foreign friends